 Take Back Control!

-If you’re feeling overwhelmed it’s time to create a much more relaxed homeschool plan.
+If you’re feeling overwhelmed it’s time to create a much more flexible and relaxed homeschool plan.
 Stop trying to do everything for school.
 Take back control and become the master of your curriculum!
 Choose which subjects and activities are important to YOU.
 Pro tip- they can’t all be important subjects to cover.
 Otherwise you’ll be right back to feeling overwhelmed.
 You’re going to have to pick and choose carefully.
 Choose THREE subjects that are most important to you .
 Everything else is extra that you fit in when and how you can.

 Perfection Is An Illusion

-Have you ever had one of those moments where you did the mad dash, panicked, snapping at your family cleaning before someone came over?
+Have you ever had one of those moments where you did the mad dash, panicked, snapping-at-your-family cleaning before someone came over?
 I know I’m not alone in this.
 Why do we do it?
 I’ll tell you why!
 It’s because we believe that we should be able to do it all, and do it perfectly.
 After all, we’re home all day so everyone expects us to have a perfectly tidy home at all times.
 So, we expect ourselves to live up to other people’s pictures of the perfect wife and mom.

 If you’re feeling overwhelmed and like you just can’t seem to get your act together, I have one question for you.
 Are you trying to meet your standards or someone else’s?
-If you’re goal is to keep a perfect home because you’re afraid of what people will think of you, you’re living for someone else.
+If your goal is to keep a perfect home because you’re afraid of what people will think of you, you’re living for someone else.
 STOP!
 Those are the lies Satan whispers to steal your joy.

 Time To Be Real

 Galatians 1: 10 makes it clear that isn’t what God wants for us.
 Paul says, “For am I now seeking the approval of man, or of God?
 Or am I trying to please man?
-If I were still trying to pelase man, I would not be a servant of Christ.”
+If I were still trying to please man, I would not be a servant of Christ.”
 The good news is that God’s love for us isn’t based on how clean our houses are.
 We can choose to let go of that burden.

 Since we can’t do anything perfectly it’s time to start setting priorities.
 Remember, you only have so much time and energy in your day.
 I’m not saying to let your house turn into a toxic waste dump or anything.
 Just be realistic about what you can manage.
 Choose the three things that are most important to YOU.
 If you’re not sure, pray and ask God for guidance.
 Maybe you’re in the middle of caring for a lot of little ones and your top 3 priorities are to keep everyone fed and in clean clothes and diapers.
 Those are great goals!
-Down the road you may be able to do more, bu for now, respect the season you are in.
+Down the road you may be able to do more, but for now, respect the season you are in.

 Protect Your Time

 Want to know the fastest way to become overwhelmed?
 Overcrowd your calendar.
-Seriously, trying to juggle a million appointments and activities on top of school and house work will leave you just hoping to keep your head above water.
+Seriously.
+Trying to juggle a million appointments and activities on top of school and house work will leave you just hoping to keep your head above water.
 Ask me how I know!
 Our time is valuable.
 We need to treat it that way.
 If you’re feeling overwhelmed it’s time to clear some things off your schedule.

 Here’s how we’re going to start.
 I want you to write down every commitment you have outside of school and house work.
 Consider ‘school’ to be only the work that is one of your top 3 priorities.
 Any activities you do outside of your top priorities (even if they are educational) go on the list.
 Church, sports, lessons, etc. Write them all down.

-Okay, do you have your list handy?
 Now cross some stuff off.
 I know it’s all important.
 The thing is, it CAN’T all be important.
 Not if you want to stop feeling overwhelmed!
 You need to be realistic here.
 There is only so much you can do.
 We need to protect our time as homeschool moms.

 While we’re talking about things we need to do, let me point out another one.
 You need to take a break.
 I’m not talking about a week in Aruba (though that would be great).
 I mean you need to put a break time into your schedule each day.
 Find a time for it.
 There is a reason that employers are required to give their staff breaks during the day.
 You deserve (and NEED) the same!